THEdavehogue/glassdoor-analysis/README.md

   <img src="images/negative/topic_4.png">
 </p>

+## Topics in Both Positive & Negative Feedback:
 The results above are very clear representations of the topics mentioned in positive and negative results, respectively.
 While this is a great tool for exploration and basic analysis, you may have noticed that the most frequently mentioned topic in both positive and negative reviews was "Growth Opportunity".
 I found it interesting to compare topics that appeared in both the positive and negative collections.
 I believe that these topics are the most important predictors of whether a company might fall within the top 5% or the bottom 5%.
-In short, topics that only appear in the positive corpus may be seen as a "nice to have", while the topics mentioned on both sides are "make or break".
+In short, topics that only appear in the positive corpus may be seen as a "nice to have", while the topics mentioned on both sides are "make or break" issues.

-## Topics in Both Positive & Negative Feedback:
+Here are some side-by-side comparisons of topics that appear in positive and negative reviews:

                 Positive                 |                 Negative
 :---------------------------------------:|:------------------------------------: